-I’m really nervous and excited about my upcoming organ recital, which is less than three weeks away.
-I had 29 guests for my organ recital earlier this month.
-I was really pleased to have a mix of people from all three services, as well as guests who heard about the program via a listing in the local newspaper.
+I was really nervous but excited about my upcoming organ recital, when I was in full swing of practice at the beginning of December 2018.
+I had 29 guests for my last short organ recital.
+I was really pleased to have a mix of people attend from all three morning services, as well as guests who heard about the program via a listing in the local newspaper.

 December’s 25- to 30-minute program has five pieces, four of which are brand new to me.
 While browsing through stacks of music I’ve collected over the years, I came to realize a while ago my limits in learning new music.
 In order to have old favorites, it’s necessary at some point to learn new ones!
 There are composers whose music I’ve barely touched due to an unfamiliar style or because they write incredibly difficult music.
 There’s both on this program.